Straddle Positioning: Definition, Meaning & Example

 Summary

 Straddle positions bring excellent results if the product fulfills requirements and brands can market it successfully.
-However, since it is positioning two different segments, a brand needs to be careful about the POP and POD.
+However, since it is positioning two segments, a brand must be careful about the POP and POD.